jin-gizmo/docma/doc/user-guide/08-fonts.md

 Docma inherits the [font handling capabilities of WeasyPrint](https://doc.courtbouillon.org/weasyprint/v0.42.3/features.html#fonts), which are essentially those of native HTML / CSS.
-TrueType (TTF), OpenType (OTF) and Web Open Font Format (WOFF), but not WOFF2, fonts should work fine.
+TrueType (TTF), OpenType (OTF) and Web Open Font Format (WOFF), and, more recently, WOFF2, fonts should work fine.

 !!! warning
     Fonts are Intellectual Property and may be subject to licence conditions,